rh-ai-quickstart/multi-skills-llm/README.md

 The goals achieved include:
 - **Avoids training** a huge "omni-support" LLM and any specialized finetuning
 - **Higher accuracy** of queries
 - **Optimal cost efficiency** to process queries with the appropriate hardware type

+### Main features
+- **Multi-skills** - AI assistant handles different types of queries in business use cases for customers.
+- **Dynamic database routing** - Semantic routing determines the type of query to select the vector database to retrieve context from.
+- **Dynamic model routing** -  Semantic routing determines the complexity of the query to run a smaller LLM on a CPU or larger LLM on a GPU/AI accelerator.
+- **vLLM** - Inference serving engine used for high throughput and memory efficiency on selected models.

 ### Architecture diagrams